 The location of the wonder is near Kusadasi at Ephesus.
 The distance between Bodrum and Ephesus is approximately 175 kilometres (see the distance chart here).
 If there is no traffic or no construction work on the road, two-and-a-half-hour drive would take you there.
 That is why you can always find a daily tour to Ephesus at the travel agencies around the Bodrum Peninsula.

-Similar to Mausoleum, only its foundations and some archaeological fragments have been left today from this magnificent temple.
+Like Mausoleum, only its foundations and some archaeological fragments have been left today from this magnificent temple.
 Some of the artefacts are still displayed in the “Ephesus Room” of the British Museum.

 According to Wikipedia, the beauty of the temple of Artemis was described by an ancient Greek poet as: